Sunday, December 22, 2024

 Cornstarch is a common thickening agent that is used in many dishes.
 To thicken beef stew broth with cornstarch, first mix a tablespoon of cornstarch with a tablespoon of cold water until it forms a slurry.
 Add the slurry to the stew and stir until the broth thickens.
 Be careful not to use too much cornstarch, as it can make the broth gluey and unpleasant.

-See also Can I make beef stew with frozen meat directly?
+See also Can I make beef stew with sweet potatoes instead of regular potatoes?

 Another alternative to using cornstarch to thicken beef stew broth is to use flour.
 To do this, mix a tablespoon of flour with a tablespoon of softened butter to form a paste.
 Add the paste to the stew and stir until the broth thickens.
 This method may take longer than using cornstarch, but it can add a richer flavor to the stew.